grebett/1f03caf/receipt/README.md

 ### I bet you want to buy more things!

-Because, let's be fair, _clothes-men.com_ wants to sell them more...
+Because, let's be fair, _clothes-men.mailjet.com_ wants to sell them more...
 They ask you to display a fix amount of suggestions, and provide you with some array data in the `variables.json` file.
-You're now a `for` loop expert, so this is not a problem anymore!
+You're now a [`for` loop](http://dev.mailjet.com/template-language/reference/#loop-statements) expert, so this is not a problem anymore!

 <img src="./screenshots/suggestions.png" />

-Note that this time, the `<mj-raw>` is wrapping the column.
+Note that this time, the [`<mj-raw>`](https://mjml.io/documentation/#mjml-raw) is wrapping the column.
 That's a good idea for a fixed number of columns, but what will happen if we have more?
 Use your imagination!
 The solution is behind the scope of this tutorial, but if you want to chat about it, [join the MJML slack](https://slack.mjml.io/) ;)

 <br />